-While respecting social distancing mandates, some buyers may be interested in doing in-person viewings sooner than others.
+While respecting social distancing mandates, some buyers may still be interested in doing in-person viewings.
 Ensuring that all involved feel safe and comfortable is a crucial part of the process during this time, which is why precautions must be taken ahead of viewing appointments.

 While sellers are assisting to ensure the home is prepped for showings, RE/MAX recommends potential buyers who want to further protect themselves wear gloves, a facial mask and possibly coverings on their feet while viewing homes.
 To protect both the buyer and seller and to avoid unnecessary touching of doors in the home, many agents will pre-open all doors, including cabinets and closets.
 Utilizing hand sanitizer before and after entering the home and limiting showing attendees to no more than two people at a time are a few ways to make in-person viewings as safe as possible.

 “Partnering with an agent who can offer the right safety gear when moving forward with in-person showings will make both the prospective buyer and homeowner feel more at ease.
 We try to schedule our showings during a time when the homeowner is not in the house to ensure that we’re limiting contact for either side as much as possible.
 Speaking with the buyer about any additional safety needs they might want integrated into the showing to make them feel more secure is also something we try and practice,” says a REALTOR® of eight years from Victoria, BC.

 The process of viewing homes in person looks very different to what it once was.
 Doing online research ahead of the viewing via platforms like REMAX.ca can help determine that the home in question has true potential to be ‘the one.’